 Drive an interstate or overseas-registered vehicle

-You can drive your overseas-registered vehicle in the Northern Territory (NT) if it can meet all of the following criteria:
+You can drive your overseas-registered vehicle in the Northern Territory (NT) if it:

-- it's registered in another country for the duration of its stay in the NT
+- is registered in another country for the length of its stay in the NT

-- it has number plates required by the law of that country
+- has number plates required by the law of that country

-- it has a policy of compulsory third party insurance issued within Australia.
+has a policy of compulsory third party insurance (CTPI) issued within Australia.

 If the vehicle first entered Australia in the NT

-You must have your vehicle inspected at a government inspection facility for compliance with NT roadworthy requirements.
+You must have your vehicle inspected at a government inspection facility for compliance and an NT roadworthy inspection.